Best Canada Craps Casinos

 At online craps, you can make multi-roll or single-roll bets.
 While multi-roll bets might need any number of rolls to be settled, single-roll bets will be settled with the next roll of the shooter.

 As with almost every casino game in existence, there are variations of the game that offer a slightly different experience.
-So, let’s have a look at some of the most common craps variations.
+So, let’s have a look at some of the most common craps online variations.

 Crapless craps is a variation where the player can never lose his or her initial pass line bet because craps numbers 2, 3 or 12 are thrown.
 This variation is popular with players and unpopular with casino providers since it cuts the house edge quite a bit.